 LinkedIn is a big advocator of natural interactions between users and has built its product around eliminating spam, mass messages, and mass InMails.

-Nothing wrong with that, as contacting people aimlessly and bombarding them with countless messages all the time is a big outreach mistake for any salesperson or marketer.
+Nothing wrong with that, as contacting people aimlessly and bombarding them with countless messages all the time is a big NO in the outreach strategy for any salesperson or marketer.

 However, due to this reasoning, LinkedIn is not too keen on third-party automation.
 To overcome the issue, the security provided by the tools you’re using is of utmost importance.